MoriyaShiine/enchancement/README.md

 * Slide: Holding Left Control (configurable) while grounded causes you to slide constantly.
 Pressing Left Control (configurable) in the air causes you to slam towards the ground, knocking back mobs and negating fall damage.

 Boots Enchantments:
 * Buoy: Causes you to walk on fluids, descending via sneaking.
-Holding jump while submerged or wet propels you upwards.
+Holding jump while submerged or Space (configurable) while wet propels you upwards.
 Prevents floating.
 Grants a speed boost for some time after leaving water.
 * Bouncy: Negates fall damage.
 Launches you upwards upon landing while not sneaking.
 Sneaking, moving, or bouncing will charge a super jump that can be released by jumping while holding Left Shift (configurable).
 * Sticky: Allows sliding down and jumping off walls.
 Leaves a trail of honey where you walk that slows mobs.